Accelerated Formation of Ultra-Massive Galaxies in the First Billion Years

 Photometric redshifts are estimated through the SED-fitting code \texttt{EAZY}\cite{Brammer2008}, using the \texttt{blue\_sfhz\_13} template set which imposes redshift-dependent SFHs, disfavoring SFHs that start earlier than the age of the Universe at a given redshift\footnote{\url{https://github.com/gbrammer/eazy-photoz/tree/master/templates/sfhz}}.
 We apply an error floor of 5\% prior to running \texttt{eazy} to account for possible remaining systematic uncertainties in the photometric fluxes\cite{Labbé2023} and to allow for more flexibility in the SED-fitting.
-The methods used to derive the multi-wavelength catalogs with photometric redshifts will be presented in more detail in Weibel et al., in prep. \\ \\ \textbf{Far-infrared and millimeter data.} In the GOODS-South field, the FRESCO survey overlaps with about 80\% of the GOODS-ALMA 1.1mm survey\cite{Franco2018, Gómez-Guijarro2022, Xiao2023} (PI: D. Elbaz).
+The methods used to derive the multi-wavelength catalogs with photometric redshifts are presented in more detail in ref.\cite{Weibel2024}. \\ \\ \textbf{Far-infrared and millimeter data.} In the GOODS-South field, the FRESCO survey overlaps with about 80\% of the GOODS-ALMA 1.1mm survey\cite{Franco2018, Gómez-Guijarro2022, Xiao2023} (PI: D. Elbaz).
 The GOODS-ALMA survey covers a continuous area of 72.42 arcmin$^2$ and has a combined dataset\cite{Xiao2023} of high- and low-resolution 1.1mm observations obtained from ALMA Cycle 3 and Cycle 5.
 The combined map achieves an rms sensitivity of $\sigma$ $\simeq$ 68.4\,$\mu$Jy beam$^{-1}$ with a spatial resolution of 0\farcs447 $\times$ 0\farcs418.
 The GOODS-ALMA 2.0 source catalog is presented in ref.\cite{Gómez-Guijarro2022}.
 In addition, the field is also covered by the JCMT/SCUBA-2 at 850$\mu$m\cite{Cowie2018}.
 The source S1, from our sample in GOODS-S, also has been observed by ALMA band-7 observations as a follow-up to a JCMT/SCUBA-2 target\cite{Cowie2018}.
-In the GOODS-North field, the FRESCO coverage overlaps with the 450$\mu$m and 850$\mu$m surveys of JCMT/SCUBA-2\cite{Cowie2017, Barger2022}, as well as the 1.2mm and 2mm observations of the NIKA2 Cosmological Legacy Survey\cite{Bing2023} and their NOEMA follow-up observations (PI: L. Bing, private communication). \\ \\
+In the GOODS-North field, the FRESCO coverage overlaps with the 450$\mu$m and 850$\mu$m surveys of JCMT/SCUBA-2\cite{Cowie2017, Barger2022}. \\ \\